themalagasywizard/x-automation-platform/SUPABASE_SETUP.md

 ### 4. Common Issues & Troubleshooting

 **"requested path is invalid" error:**
-- Ensure you're using OAuth 2.0 (not 1.0a) in Twitter Developer Portal
+- **CRITICAL:** Ensure you're using OAuth 2.0 (not 1.0a) in Twitter Developer Portal
-- Verify callback URL in Twitter app matches Supabase exactly
+- Verify callback URL in Twitter app matches Supabase exactly: `https://dapxfjkdfrcwxfqrdvga.supabase.co/auth/v1/callback`
-- Check that Site URL in Supabase matches your Netlify domain exactly
+- Check that Website URL matches exactly: `https://x-automation.netlify.app`
 - Ensure Twitter app has "Read and write" permissions
-- **UPDATE:** Make sure all URLs use the new domain: `https://x-automation.netlify.app`
+- **IMPORTANT:** App must be approved for production use if not in development
+- Try recreating the Twitter app if all settings appear correct
+- Wait 15-30 minutes after making changes for Twitter to propagate
+- **Enhanced OAuth:** Now includes additional scopes and PKCE flow for better compatibility

 **React Error #418 (Hydration mismatch):**
 - This is now fixed with client-side rendering guards